marp-team/marpit/README.md

 ![bg](https://example.com/background.jpg)
 ```

 When you defined 2 or more background images in a slide, Marpit will show the last defined image only.
-If you want to show multiple images, try [the advanced backgrounds](#advanced-backgrounds-with-inline-svg-mode) by enabling [inline SVG mode](#inline-svg-slide-experimental).
+If you want to show multiple images, try [the advanced backgrounds][advanced-bg] by enabling [inline SVG mode][inline-svg].

 You can disable by `backgroundSyntax: false` in Marpit constructor option if you not want the `bg` syntax.

 #### Resize images

-You can resize the image by space-separated options.
-The basic option value follows `background-size` style (but except length).
+You can resize the background image by space-separated options.
+The basic option value follows `background-size` style.

 ```markdown
 `cover` will scale image to fill the slide (default):